-Cranberry orange muffins have a pop of flavor thanks to the tart cranberries and zesty orange.
-These muffins are ready in 30 minutes!
+Start your morning with these easy cranberry orange muffins!
+They are tender, fluffy and have a pop of flavor thanks to the tart cranberries and zesty orange.
+The best part is that they are ready in 30 minutes!

 cranberry orange muffin with glaze and orange zest on open paper muffin liner